 Ans.
-Alternate flow is the alternative actions that can be performed apart from the main flow and can be considered as an optional flow.
+Alternate flow is the alternative actions that can be performed apart from the main flow.
+It can also be considered as an optional flow.

 Ques.39.
 What are the extends?

 Ans.
 Extends is a relationship that is shown by a dotted line.
 It is usually used to specify optional behavior that has no independent meaning.
 Extends adds one use case to another step to a first-class use case.
-It is when one use case does not make sense without the first use case, because it is an extended version.
+It is used when one use case does not make sense without the first use case.
+This because it is an extended version.